 Following the sale of the Company's former Distribution business, the Company announced it would undertake a comprehensive review of its general and administrative functions in order to improve operational efficiency and to align the Company's costs with its revenues.
-The objective of the initiative is to ensure that the Company has a lean organizational structure that provides a scalable infrastructure that facilitates future growth opportunities.
+The objective of the initiative was to ensure that the Company has a lean organizational structure that provides a scalable infrastructure that facilitates future growth opportunities.
 The Company identified information technology functions to be outsourced, workforce reductions and other reductions in certain general and administrative expenses which were completed in 2020 to support the cost savings initiative discussed above.
-In accordance with ASC 712-10, Compensation - Nonretirement Postemployment Benefits, the Company recorded \$1.3 million in severance costs associated with these workforce reductions in the three-month fiscal period ended April 3, 2020, which were included in restructuring and severance costs on the Company's Condensed Consolidated Statements of Operations.
+In accordance with ASC 712-10, Compensation - Nonretirement Postemployment Benefits, the Company recorded \$1.8 million and \$3.1 million in severance costs associated with these workforce reductions in the three-month and six-month fiscal periods ended July 3, 2020, which were included in restructuring and severance costs on the Company's Condensed Consolidated Statements of Operations.